LUX-Core/lux/doc/build-unix.md

 ----------------------------------------------
 Build requirements:

-	sudo apt-get install build-essential libtool autotools-dev autoconf pkg-config libssl-dev
+    sudo apt-get install build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils python3

-For Ubuntu 12.04 and later or Debian 7 and later libboost-all-dev has to be installed:
+Options when installing required Boost library files:

+1. On at least Ubuntu 14.04+ and Debian 7+ there are generic names for the individual boost development packages, so the following can be used to only install necessary parts of boost:

+        sudo apt-get install libboost-system-dev libboost-filesystem-dev libboost-chrono-dev libboost-program-options-dev libboost-test-dev libboost-thread-dev

+2. If that doesn't work, you can install all boost development packages with:

 	sudo apt-get install libboost-all-dev

  db4.8 packages are available [here](https://launchpad.net/~bitcoin/+archive/bitcoin).
  You can add the repository using the following command:

+**For Ubuntu only:** db4.8 packages are available [here](https://launchpad.net/~bitcoin/+archive/bitcoin).
+You can add the repository and install using the following commands:

+    sudo apt-get install software-properties-common
     sudo add-apt-repository ppa:bitcoin/bitcoin
     sudo apt-get update

- Ubuntu 12.04 and later have packages for libdb5.1-dev and libdb5.1++-dev, but using these will break binary wallet compatibility, and is not recommended.

-For other Debian & Ubuntu (with ppa):

     sudo apt-get install libdb4.8-dev libdb4.8++-dev

 Optional:

 	sudo apt-get install libminiupnpc-dev (see --with-miniupnpc and --enable-upnp-default)

+ZMQ dependencies (provides ZMQ API 4.x):

+    sudo apt-get install libzmq3-dev

 Dependencies for the GUI: Ubuntu & Debian
 -----------------------------------------